 Dear Family and Friends,

 It's that time of the year where I write our Christmas letter.
-I know some people loathe, and even make fun of Christmas letters in general because they can come off as braggy, but I genuinely want to fill you in on what's going on in our lives.
-Call me crazy, but I enjoy getting similar letters from others.
+I know some people make fun of Christmas letters, but I want to fill you in on what's going on in our lives.
+Our family history is just a collection of these letters — one page per year.

 As one grows older, one realizes that family and friends are what matter most.
 So by all means, if you are ever in the San Francisco area, please contact us so we can share a moment with you.